lyssieth/Opportunity/Races/Material Plane/Elves/Moon Elves.md

 ## Age

-The average is around 80 millennia, with the lower end being 60 and the higher being above a thousand.
+The average is around 80 millennia, with the lower end being 60 millennia, and the higher being above a thousand millennia (however this is very rare).
 They are the second-longest in terms of lifespan.

 ## Abilities